jedimatt42/TI-99-usb-keys/README.md

 The USB keyboard can be used with the TI keyboard still in place.
 The user can switch between them at will.

 At this time, it is on a breadboard.
-And the keyboard map is just the TI keys and modifiers.
+All of the PC Keys have been mapped, except caps-lock is never on, and num-lock always is.

+I have no mapping for HOME, END, PGDN, PGUP, and gui keys (windows keys)

 [Pictures](https://goo.gl/photos/xhLKCTwCPuAeUbP86)